meztinosdunken/agile-wiki/CONTRIBUTING.md

 ## Code of Conduct
 Please adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) while contributing.

-We welcome all contributions, whether it's bug fixes, features, or documentation improvements!
+We welcome all contributions, whether it's bug fixes, features, or **documentation improvements**!
+Documentation updates play a crucial role in maintaining the usability and accessibility of our project.